The-Marcy-Lab-School-Assignments/full-stack-project-remix-ZaneC04/README.md

 **Score Tracking**

 - A logged-in user can see all of their scores
-- A logged-in user can create a new score by entering a genre of game (puzzle, sports, etc.) the score type (time, points, etc.) and the value.
+- A logged-in user can create a new score by entering a genre of game (puzzle, sports, etc.) the score type (time, points, etc.), the game title and the score value
 - A logged-in user can see other users scores, and filter by genre
 - A logged-in user can delete a score